Smartphone Filmmaking 101: Learn to Shoot Mobile Video

 For those who want to go handheld with shots on a smartphone, and want little extra stabilization, using a non-mechanical grip like a smartphone video rig can make a huge difference to your smartphone filmmaking.

 They improve the grip on the smartphone, improves stability, make it easier to use extra equipment such as lens attachments, flash, and video lighting, and adds extra protection against drops and stumps.

+I use the DJI OM4 for all of my smartphone filmmaking because DJI makes quality products, no matter what creative avenue your cinematography skills are wanting.
 The OM is built sturdy, easy to operate, and the magnetic mounting bracket is a huge plus for people who want to get higher quality video and photos without having to bring a lot of extra equipment.